wikimedia/mediawiki-extensions-Wikibase/docs/topics/datatypes.md

 Information about data types can be accessed programmatically using the appropriate service objects.

-The data type definitions themselves are wrapped by a [DataTypeDefinitions] object* the DataType objects can be obtained from the [DataTypeFactory] service available via [WikibaseRepo::getDataTypeFactory()] and [WikibaseClient::getDataTypeFactory()]
+The data type definitions themselves are wrapped by a [DataTypeDefinitions] object; the DataType objects can be obtained from the [DataTypeFactory] service available via [WikibaseRepo::getDataTypeFactory()] and [WikibaseClient::getDataTypeFactory()]

 [WikibaseRepo] also has [WikibaseRepo::getDataTypeValidatorFactory()] which returns a [DataTypeValidatorFactory] for obtaining the validators for each data type.